 Choose neutral white lighting using light sources with high CRI listings.

-The higher the CRI listing, the more accurately it will display color.
+The higher CRI listing, the more accurately it will display color.

 Reduce eye strain (and headaches) by using enough lighting to properly see your project.

-If you need to squint or peer to see your work, consider more light or a magnifier.
+If you need to squint or peer to see your work, consider more light or a magnifier--or both.